 'Dictionary Man' delivers free copies to DuPage schools

 In this Nov.
-29, 2016 photo, Retired attorney Ted Utchen, who passed out dictionaries he donated to students at Park View Elementary School in Glen Ellyn, Ill., tells third grade students about other useful information information contained in dictionaries.
+29, 2016 photo, Erin Egan, a third grade student listens to retired attorney Ted Utchen who donated dictionaries to students at Park View Elementary School in Glen Ellyn, Ill.
 Utchen began his crusade against bad grammar roughly 14 years ago, and since then his quest really hasn't changed.

 Add your comments below